mint-lang/guide/getting-started/the-main-component.md

 To display anything on the screen you need to define the `Main` component.
 Anything it returns from its `render` function will be shown.

-Here we are rendering a button on the screen:
+Here we render a button on the screen:

 ```text
 component Main {